usnistgov/trec-browser/browser/src/docs/trec20/entity/runs.md

 - :fontawesome-solid-user-gear: **Type:** manual
 - :material-text-search: **Task:** ref
 - :material-fingerprint: **MD5:** `f90e16cea466c0bf32c8923fe698c82a`
-- :material-text: **Run description:** We use Stanford NER for coarse-grained named entity recognition.
-Then we map fined-grained entity types for each topic to coarse-grained entity types regarding to DBPedia.
-We use natural language processing method to construct an efficient query regarding to the topic description.
+- :material-text: **Run description:** We use natural language processing method to construct an efficient query regarding to the topic description.
 We analysis the top 200 documents returned by Lemur ClueWeb Online Query Service.
 Then we use lucene to index the context around candidate entities.
 At last, narrative is used as query, the rank of the context is the rank of the candidate entity.

 ---
 #### WhuRun2